stephhazlitt/extending-the-tidyverse/Steph_Notes.md

 Steph's Workshop Notes
 ================

-Steph's notes from lecture component of the Extending the Tidyverse workshop (Jan 31 - Feb 1 2018)
+Steph's notes from lecture component of the Extending the Tidyverse RStudio workshop (Jan 31 - Feb 1 2018)

 Atomic Vectors
 --------------